General Information Questions

 Submit a FAFSA.
 For the Pell Grant, Federal Work-Study, Federal direct loans, and other need-based aid, you should complete the FAFSA as soon as possible.

-4. What is a Student Aid Report?
+4. What is a FAFSA Submission Summary?

 5. How and when will I receive my financial aid?